CS-Templates/GitHub-1-Getting-Started/index.md

 ### Create an account on GitHub

+If you already have an account you are welcome to use it.
+If you need to create an account, this is how to go about it:

 1. Right-click on the link to go to [GitHub (https://github.com)][github] in another tab.
 2. Select a user name that you will be comfortable sharing with colleagues and potential employers.
 If you can get it, your name is a good choice.
 3. Enter your e-mail address.